-This sort of thing is mainly determined using inter-rater reliability tests, which are quite persuasive: when two therapists tested separately point to different spots and say, “There’s your problem, right there,” people can easily see that someone must be wrong.
+This sort of thing is mainly determined using inter-rater reliability tests, which are quite persuasive: when two therapists tested separately point to different spots and say, “Well, there’s your problem,” people can easily see that someone must be wrong.
 It is difficult indeed to treat what you cannot find.
 (Although not as impossible as it might seem at first — stay tuned.)

 Probably the first reliability study of trigger points was in 1992.9 Dr. Fred Wolfe’s description is more dramatic than an episode of Downton Abbey: